Below, you’ll find frequently asked questions about staying at Ronald McDonald House New York.

 Yes.
 Families can accept packages at our front desk.
 Please send mail addressed to a patient by name, so we can easily locate their room information.
 All families are also given a mailbox with a key for small mail deliveries.

 Yes.
-Visitors are welcome, but may only visit in the Macy’s Living Room, our dining room, and our kitchen.
+Visitors are welcome, but may only visit in the Macy’s Living Room.
 For security reasons, no visitors are permitted on the guest floors under any circumstances.
 Visiting hours are between 9:00 a.m. and 9:00 p.m.
 All visitors must check in at the front desk.

 No. Unfortunately, due to space restrictions, we are unable to accommodate non-registered guests.